benmvp/slides/2017/nodevember/why-react.md

   - Data (`this.props` & `this.state`)
   - Logic (`_handleClick`)
 - You can also include styling too, but not trying to start a flamewar over css-in-js right now
-- So everything is collocated, which is very different than traditional MVC like Backbone
+- So everything is collocated, which was very different than traditional MVC like Backbone

 /////